GeoscienceAustralia/stormwavecluster/R/tpx0.72/README.md

 This code is a basic interface to the tpx0.72 program.

+To run it, you need to have tpx0.72 installed.

 Installation
 -------------
 The tpx0.72 program must be installed and compiled to run this package.

-Currently (24/05/2016) it can be obtained here: http://volkov.oce.orst.edu/tides/global.html
+Currently (24/05/2016), tpx0.72 can be obtained here: http://volkov.oce.orst.edu/tides/global.html

-Further, the variable `.OPTS_directory` in the file [predict_tide.R](BASIC_R_INTERFACE/predict_tide.R) must be changed to correspond to the OPTS directory of the tpx072 installation.
+Once tpx0.72 is installed on your system, the variable `.OPTS_directory` in the file [OTPS_directory_name.R](BASIC_R_INTERFACE/OTPS_directory_name.R) must be changed to correspond to the OPTS directory of the tpx072 installation.
+Otherwise, the code will not be able to find tpx072, and will throw an error.

 Usage
 -----